 What’s included in an affidavit?

 This affidavit allows you to include all the facts and beliefs that you want to swear to.

 An affidavit is a written statement from an individual which is sworn to be true (an oath) which is signed by the affiant (the person making the oath) and also a notary public or other judicial officer that administered the oath.
 An affidavit must be made voluntarily and under either a religious oath or an affirmation.
 It is therefore required to be signed in front a person commissioned to receive oaths under legislation, eg a solicitor.

 Do I need an affidavit?

-You will normally need to use affidavit along with a witness statements to prove the truthfulness of a certain statement in court.
-You may need one in civil proceeding or when the court requires you to make an oath to tell the truth when giving oral evidence at trial and when you make an oath to verify one or more written statements of fact.
+You will normally need to use an affidavit along with witness statements to prove the truthfulness of a certain statement in court.
+You may need one in civil proceedings or when the court requires you to make an oath to tell the truth when giving oral evidence at trial and when you make an oath to verify one or more written statements of fact.

 How to use an affidavit